R0quef0rt/corebox/README.md

 ### Building a local image with Packer (only required for Windows development environments)

 1) Using the command line, navigate to the location where you downloaded this project
-2) Now, navigate to the ./dev folder within this location.
-Choose a development environment (in this example, ./dev/Server2016)
+2) Now, navigate to the appropriate "env" folder within this location.
+Choose a development environment (in my case, C:/Users/R0quef0rt/Documents/Repo/corebox/env/dev/Server2016)
-3) Finally, run the following command: packer build -force -only=hyperv packer.json (replace the 'only' flag with your preferred hypervisor)
+3) Finally, run the following command: packer build -force -only=hyperv packer.json (replacing the 'only' flag with your preferred hypervisor)
 4) Wait for the image to complete.
 In some cases, this can take upwards of 4 hours

 The end result of this process will be a .box file in the ./output directory.
 This file is automatically ready to be used with Vagrant in your development environment.